kamranahmedse/beetle/README.md

 Beetle is a little utility that let's you *sting* some piece of source code and make it stop working.
 While **you won't see any changes in code**, you will get errors when running it.

-Of-course, Beetle is language agnostic and you can use it to pull a prank on anyone no matter what language they code in.
+Of-course, Beetle is language agnostic and you can use it on any source-code file no matter what the language is.

 ## Install